BroadbandForum/usp/faq/index.md

 ## What is USP?

 USP stands for the User Services Platform, a standardized platform to manage, monitor, update, and control connected devices, services, IoT, and home networks.
-USP consists of an architecture, protocol, and set of data models that create a network of controllers and agents that allow applications to manipulate user service elements (network interfaces, consumer electronics platforms, smart objects, virtualized network functions, etc.).
+USP consists of an architecture, protocol, and set of data models that create a network of controllers and agents that allow applications to manipulate the hardware and software capabilities of an end-user's network and devices (network interfaces, consumer electronics platforms, smart objects, virtualized network functions, etc.).

 ## What do I need to get started?

-Checkout our [development resources](/resources/) for schemas, code, testing, and more.
+Checkout our [development resources](/resources/) for schemas, code, certification, and more.

 ## What are the major features of USP?

 The User Services Protocol is designed with four major features in mind:

 * Flexibility - USP is applicable to many different use cases or deployment scenarios, and able to be implemented by new and varied kinds of devices.
 * Scaling - With the increase in the kinds of devices that can now be managed, monitored, or controlled, comes an increase in the raw numbers of those devices.
-USP is able to scale to a very large number of managed devices and connections.
+USP is able to scale to a very large number of managed devices, services, and connections.
-* Standardization and ease of migration - USP meets the challenges of connected device (network gateways, whole-home and enterprise Wi-Fi, and IoT) management with an interoperable, non-proprietary standard, that easily evolves from existing TR-069 deployments.
+* Standardization and ease of migration - USP meets the challenges of connected device (network gateways, whole-home and enterprise Wi-Fi, and IoT) management and control with an interoperable, non-proprietary standard, that easily evolves from existing TR-069 deployments.
 * Security - USP is designed with application layer security, authentication, integrity, and privacy from the ground up.

 For an in-depth look at the high level benefits of USP, read our whitepaper, "[Realizing the Promise of the Connected Home with USP](https://www.broadband-forum.org/technical/download/MU-461.pdf)".